diegocam/API-Calculator/README.md

 I created this API simply for testing and practice.
 It calculates the `Mean`, `Median`, `Mode`, `Range` of a given set of numbers.

-In order to test, you can use the `index.php` file and modify the JSON (string in this case, could have been an array through json_encode, but this shows support for strings).
+In order to test on your browser, you can use `index.php` by running `http://<base_url>/index.php`.
+This will create an API request using CURL, feel free to modify the `$json` passed for testing.

-When the `index.php` file is executed, it sends a request to the `api/mmmr.php`, there you will notice a .htaccess file which removes the .php extension.
-The mmmr.php then checks if its a POST request, if so the `Calculate` class is then called, and the JSON is passed.
+For better testing use a client such as [Postman](https://www.getpostman.com/) to send POST requests to the API.

 Sample JSON Request
 ```